-Laboratory tests were performed on selected soil samples obtained during the investigation to evaluate pertinent physical properties for engineering analyses.
-Appendix B presents the laboratory test results in tabular and graphic format.
-The recommendations presented herein are based on analysis of the data obtained during the investigation and our experience with similar soil and geologic conditions.
+The locations of the soil borings (18 borings) are depicted on Figure 2, Site Plan.
+The exploratory boring logs from Foster and Ortega projects are presented in Appendix A. Laboratory tests from Foster and Ortega projects are presented in Appendix B. The recommendations presented herein are based on the data obtained from the adjacent sites and our experience with similar soil and geologic conditions.
 If project details vary significantly from those described herein, SALEM should be contacted to determine the necessity for review and possible revision of this report.
 Earthwork and Pavement Specifications are presented in Appendix C. If text of the report conflict with the specifications in Appendix C, the recommendations in the text of the report have precedence.